Back

 Data-driven sustainability is an approach that creates a clear connection between the collection, reporting, and strategic use of data to make sustainability-informed decisions.

-Credera UK recently supported an Integrated Energy Company (IEC) to transform sustainable decision making by defining sustainability KPIs, setting a carbon tracking framework, and making a platform readily accessible to track carbon emissions.
+A Credera team in the UK recently supported an integrated energy company (IEC) to transform sustainable decision making by defining sustainability KPIs, setting a carbon tracking framework, and making a platform readily accessible to track carbon emissions.
 As a result, our client was able to make data-led decisions based on well-defined sustainability metrics.

 Here are our top success factors based on our client insight: